X2Y2-io/x2y2-sdk/README.md

 To make a collection offer, set `isCollection` to `true` and `tokenId` to an empty string.

-Note: As of v0.1.4, this method will throw an `Error: Bad request` if the signer does not have sufficient WETH for the offer they are making.

 ### Creating Listings (Orders)

 Before creating listings, the signer must approve the item's transfer by the [X2Y2: ERC 721 Delegate contract](https://etherscan.io/address/0xF849de01B080aDC3A814FaBE1E2087475cF2E354) with the `setApprovalForAll` function on the item's contract.